jptacek/JPtacek.com/src/documents/2014/03/Twitter-Bootstrap-3-Themes/index.html.md

 ```

 The reason I like using the LESS approach rather than just downloading the minified CSS files is the theme part is a bit more
 isolated.
-I can keep all the theme content, which I really think of as the "skin" for a Bootstrap site, in two separated files.
+I can keep all the theme content, which I really think of as the "skin" for a Bootstrap site, in two separate files.
 This enables new versions of Bootstrap to be downloaded without loosing other CSS changes and to quickly swap them out, like we
 are doing here for St. Patrick's Day.